 Both of these conditions are thought to be caused by a chemical imbalance in parts of the brain.
-MOVOX corrects this chemical imbalance and may help relieve the symptoms of depression and OCD.
+Voxam corrects this chemical imbalance and may help relieve the symptoms of depression and OCD.

-Ask your doctor if you have any questions about why MOVOX has been prescribed for you.
+Ask your doctor if you have any questions about why it was prescribed for you.